mattyoung101/tamara/papers/slides/sandia_presentation.typ

 = Current status & future
 == Current status
-Mostly focused around literature reviews, scoping out the problem, formulating requirements, etc.
+Mostly initial academic work: literature reviews, project proposals, etc.

-Programming expected to start in the next 1-2 weeks.

-Skeleton plugin does exist with CMake/Ninja-based toolchain.
+`tamara_propagate` pass already basically complete (just under 100 lines of C++).

+Work for the next \~6 months will focus on understanding, implementing and verifying Johnson's @Johnson2010 algorithm in Yosys, and exploring Beltrame's @Beltrame2015 verification.

 == The future
 #image("gantt_mermaid.svg", width: 100%)

 == The future
 This will be implemented for my Honours thesis over the next 1 year.
-- Honours is kind of of like mini masters, it's an Australia-specific thing.
+- Honours is kind of of like mini masters, it's an Australia-specific thing
 - Supervised by Assoc.
 Prof. John Williams (former PetaLogix, Xilinx)
+- Ideally would like to publish if all goes well

 #pause